Home » Should I Tip the Funeral Director? (2020 Edition)

 To tip or not to tip the funeral director, that is the question.
-In today’s world we tip all service providers.
+In today’s world, we tip all service providers.
 We tip our restaurant servers, baristas, barbers, housekeeping at hotels, valet parkers, and dog walkers.
 Seems like we tip anyone who provides a valuable service.
 So, should we tip our funeral directors?

 The short answer is: No, you do not tip the funeral director.

 Their fees are included in the overall funeral costs.
 After all, they receive a salary from the funeral home and don’t rely on tips.
 If your funeral director did a good job, you can send a thank you note or rate them favorably online.
 You can also refer your friends to your funeral director.

-5 Funeral Functions To Consider Tipping
+5 Funeral Functions to Consider Tipping

 Out of courtesy, consider tipping for other basic funeral functions.
 Here’s a list of people you may wish to tip for their services:

-Limousine Driver/Procession Officials
+1. Limousine Driver/Procession Officials

 If you choose to hire a limo to carry close family members to the burial, this tip might not be included in a funeral home’s bill unless the establishment owns its own set of limos.

-Caterers/Food Service Staff
+2. Caterers/Food Service Staff

 If there is going to be a catered meal for the funeral, you should offer the servers a tip of 15 to 20 percent of the total bill.
-Regardless if you’re having a luncheon after the funeral or a meal at a shiva, tipping the catering staff is necessary.
+Regardless if you’re having a luncheon after the funeral or a meal at a shiva, tipping the catering staff is suggested.

-Funeral Musicians or Singers
+4. Funeral Musicians or Singers

-In many churches the organist, band, choir and handbell choir perform voluntarily.
+In many churches, the organist, band, choir and handbell choir perform voluntarily.
 If they play the music for a funeral, it is good etiquette to offer them a tip for their additional services since they make an extra time commitment to be present.
 In most cases, $50 to $75 for each musician is customary.